logista/btsite/_posts/2015-10-09-a-short-road-trip.md

     <span class="image-s-caption">Click image to see larger</span>
 </figure>

 We toured for a couple of hours (photographs allowed, but only exteriors), and then made our way to [Dahlia Hill](http://www.dahliahill.org), which we found by accident, but are glad we did!
-I knew there were lots of kinds of dahlias, but I didn't realize they had so many shapes and colors.
+I knew there were lots of varieties of dahlias, but I didn't realize they had so many shapes and colors.

 <figure class="image-s">
   <a href="/images/posts/l/2015-10-01-barbara-tozier-dahlia-hill.jpg" title="Dahlias">